What is futuristic Radical architecture ?

 The project stands out for the composition of 4 main domes joined in a singular piece.

 Multiple bridges and curved floor plans combine an aesthetic design and represent fluidity and calmness.

 Location: Beijing, China

 Architects: Kazuyo Sejima and Ryue Nishizawa.
 SANAA

-If to describe the new museum of New York then words as: an elegant, modern and urban fit the best.
+If I were to describe the new museum of New York then words as ‘elegant’, ‘modern’ and ‘urban’ would be the best fit.

 The challenge of this construction lies in the design decisions regarding space.
 The tight and narrow development area of the Bowery did not make building easy.

 The placement of the boxes is strategic, it allows the entry of sunlight at each level.

 It makes more use of space without extending the perimeter.

 Thus, this work becomes “radical” creating a harmonious relationship between the museum and the art, the structure and the environment of the city of New York City.